OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/02_GUI_Widget_Guide.md

 **View Settings**:

 *Vertical Scale* — Controls the range of μV displayed in the time series.
 Note: Set to auto to avoid chopping off data and showing good peaks and troughs.
-Fine tune as necessary.
+Fine-tune as necessary.

 *Window* — Controls the amount of time that is shown in the series.

 **Railed/Near Railed Warnings**:
-These warnings show that there is no or poor signal, and that you need to check the electrodes to ensure that they are making good contact with your body.
+These warnings show that there is no or poor signal and that you need to check the electrodes to ensure that they are making good contact with your body.

 **Impedance Check**:
 Sends a test current down the pin to check impedance.
 Information is given in kΩ.